nCino (NASDAQ:NCNO) Releases Q3 2022 Earnings Guidance

-A number of equities analysts have commented on the company.
-Needham & Company LLC lifted their price target on nCino from $80.00 to $85.00 and gave the stock a buy rating in a research note on Thursday, September 2nd.
-William Blair initiated coverage on nCino in a research note on Friday, July 16th.
-They issued an outperform rating and a $63.63 price target on the stock.
-Wells Fargo & Company initiated coverage on nCino in a research note on Wednesday, June 9th.
-They set an equal weight rating and a $70.00 target price on the stock.
-Barrington Research boosted their target price on nCino from $75.00 to $78.00 and gave the company an equal weight rating in a research note on Thursday, September 2nd.
-Finally, Barclays boosted their target price on nCino from $75.00 to $78.00 and gave the company an equal weight rating in a research note on Thursday, September 2nd.
-Five research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
-According to MarketBeat, the stock has an average rating of Buy and a consensus price target of $79.40.
+A number of analysts have weighed in on NCNO shares.
+Needham & Company LLC increased their target price on shares of nCino from $80.00 to $85.00 and gave the company a buy rating in a research report on Thursday, September 2nd.
+William Blair started coverage on shares of nCino in a research report on Friday, July 16th.
+They set an outperform rating and a $63.63 target price for the company.
+Barrington Research increased their target price on shares of nCino from $75.00 to $78.00 and gave the company an equal weight rating in a research report on Thursday, September 2nd.
+Zacks Investment Research raised shares of nCino from a sell rating to a hold rating in a research report on Wednesday, August 4th.
+Finally, Piper Sandler raised their price objective on shares of nCino from $95.00 to $97.00 and gave the stock an overweight rating in a research report on Thursday, September 2nd.
+Five analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, nCino has a consensus rating of Buy and a consensus target price of $79.40.

-In other news, Director William J. Ruh sold 5,000 shares of the company’s stock in a transaction on Thursday, June 17th.
-The stock was sold at an average price of $63.03, for a total transaction of $315,150.00.
-Following the transaction, the director now directly owns 10,000 shares of the company’s stock, valued at $630,300.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, Director William J. Ruh sold 55,000 shares of the stock in a transaction dated Tuesday, September 7th.
-The shares were sold at an average price of $74.89, for a total value of $4,118,950.00.
+In other news, CEO Pierre Naude sold 22,886 shares of the firm’s stock in a transaction that occurred on Wednesday, September 15th.
+The shares were sold at an average price of $75.19, for a total value of $1,720,798.34.
+Following the completion of the transaction, the chief executive officer now directly owns 723,575 shares in the company, valued at $54,405,604.25.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director William J. Ruh sold 20,000 shares of the firm’s stock in a transaction on Thursday, September 16th.
+The shares were sold at an average price of $77.50, for a total transaction of $1,550,000.00.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 130,583 shares of company stock worth $9,258,726.
-Corporate insiders own 35.40% of the company’s stock.
+Insiders have sold a total of 175,969 shares of company stock worth $12,769,675 over the last quarter.
+Company insiders own 35.40% of the company’s stock.

-An institutional investor recently raised its position in nCino stock.
-Morgan Stanley grew its stake in nCino, Inc. (NASDAQ:NCNO) by 102.8% in the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+A hedge fund recently raised its stake in nCino stock.
+Morgan Stanley grew its stake in shares of nCino, Inc. (NASDAQ:NCNO) by 102.8% during the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
 The institutional investor owned 439,153 shares of the company’s stock after buying an additional 222,582 shares during the quarter.
-Morgan Stanley owned approximately 0.46% of nCino worth $26,313,000 as of its most recent SEC filing.
-90.88% of the stock is owned by institutional investors.
+Morgan Stanley owned 0.46% of nCino worth $26,313,000 at the end of the most recent quarter.
+Institutional investors and hedge funds own 90.88% of the company’s stock.

 nCino Company Profile